Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 • Many people confuse parsnips with turnips and white carrots.

-• Some people don’t like the earthy flavor and fibrous texture that parsnips have.
+• Some people don’t like parsnips’ earthy flavor and fibrous texture.

 • Parsnips chopped in small cubes can be added to any stew and thus enhance their flavor and nutrition.

-• To store parsnips, special care must be taken to prevent them from easily shriveling.
+• Special care must be taken to store parsnips to prevent them from easily shriveling.

 • Parsnips are best to eat as a side dish with any protein.